 Take advantage of your free time to savor another day in this seaside heaven.
 Koh Samui is a foodie favorite, so ask your onboard Vantage Concierge for recommendations.
 Perhaps you’ll just relax on a secluded beach or indulge in a Thai massage.

-Disembark the Ocean Odyssey in Halong Bay, then transfer to Hanoi and discover its highlights
+Disembark the Ocean Odyssey and discover Singapore’s cultural diversity

 After breakfast, you’ll transfer to the airport for your return flight home.
-Or, if you’re joining our post-trip extension to Chiang Mai, you’ll stay on for three more nights!
+Or, if you’re joining our post-trip extension to Siem Reap and Angkor Wat!

 Please note: Ocean-cruising is not the same experience as river cruising; as such, you may experience fluctuating tides and weather patterns that may involve some rocking of your vessel.
 Itineraries will include all activities as planned except in extreme cases that can’t be controlled by your shipboard crew.
 The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Cruise Director or regional expert.